A MULTI – DISCIPLINARY APPROACH

 Step 3: Ensure recommended services are provided by schools

-When necessary, PROMISE Program will seek the assistance of pro bono legal advocates to insure that recommendations are considered and implemented.
+When necessary, Promise will seek the assistance of pro bono legal advocates to insure that recommendations are considered and implemented.

 Step 4: Guides parents to understand how to help the child at home and at school

 No support system is more important for the long-term success of a child with serious learning disabilities than his or her family.
-The PROMISE Program will provide families with an understanding of the challenges their children face, culturally competent and individualized support for parents in understanding how to best support their children and parent empowering advocacy.
+Promise will provide families with an understanding of the challenges their children face, culturally competent and individualized support for parents in understanding how to best support their children and parent empowering advocacy.
 Trained professionals will coach parents to be powerful advocates for their children and instruct them how to work with schools and help their children at home.
-The PROMISE Program will teach parents when and how to obtain the services available for the educational well-being of their children.
+Promise will teach parents when and how to obtain the services available for the educational well-being of their children.

 Step 5: Follows up and tracks long-term results